taikoxyz/taiko-mono/packages/protocol/docs/bridge/Bridge.md

 ## Bridge

 Bridge contract which is deployed on both L1 and L2.
 Mostly a thin wrapper which calls the library implementations.
+See {IBridge} for more details.

 _The code hash for the same address on L1 and L2 may be different._